Skip to content

 What Activities Are Available For Tourists?

 Once the expedition cruise ship reaches the Antarctic Peninsula, the group begins exploring the region’s coastal areas and islands.
-Passengers have the opportunity to participate in guided shore excursions via small Zodiac boats, allowing them to land on the continent and explore its unique landscapes and wildlife up close.
+Passengers can participate in guided shore excursions via small Zodiac boats, landing on the continent to explore its unique landscapes and wildlife up close.

 While in Antarctica, passengers can engage in a variety of activities, including wildlife watching, hiking, visiting scientific research stations, and exploring historic sites.
 Expedition leaders and naturalist guides accompany passengers, providing insights into the region’s ecology, history, and geology.